Should you pay for media placements?

 One time I was asked by a friend to provide PR for his highly innovative product.
 I was thrilled with the idea of working with him again because he is super smart and the product was original, relevant and he had a good story – the perfect recipe for good PR.
 The ideas were churning, as we chatted back and forth, we came to the part of the conversation where we needed to discuss compensation.

 I have blocked out the details, but it went something like this: He would pay me a percentage of sales generated by any media coverage garnered or just per article.
 This is what is known in the Public Relations industry as PPP or Pay Per Placement.
-I had to pass, because, having worked in PR for over 15 years, I know that my skills, knowledge, time and expertise are worth some form of compensation, even before I earn my first piece of coverage.
+I had to pass, because, having worked in PR for so very long, I know that my skills, knowledge, time and expertise are worth some form of compensation, even before I earn my first piece of coverage.
 He didn’t see it that way.
 (But of course, he was lovely about it and I still dig you dude, just in case you’re reading this.)

 Now, with social media, people really think it’s free.
 Yes, Facebook, Twitter and MySpace accounts are free – but that is not a PR campaign.
 It’s barely a tactic and not even close to a comprehensive strategy.
 The whole idea of real companies being launched with zero marketing budget is an issue that intrigues and irritates me so incredibly, I was forced to do what I often do in these situations: I did one of my not-so-famous totally non-scientific online polls to see how other PR professional felt about the matter.